 For everyone involved, it is best to have the property ready for inspection before the property goes under contract.
 "This time of year, it is typical that sellers shut off outside valves to hose bibbs and showers which is fine they also use a shower head filter hard water to make the baths even better, they also may shut off service valves to indoor fixtures as well as the main water valve to the house."
 Inspectors are NOT required to turn on these valves, and most will NOT to avoid causing any sort of damage.
 In order to avoid a re-schedule, you will want to be sure the property has been de-winterized at least 5 days prior to the Inspection date.

 If the property has any other utilities that will need to be inspected (Ex: Gas appliances) It is vital that these should be turned on as well, and the pilot lights must be lit.
 Again, Inspectors are not required to turn on any breakers, or gas valves.

 “Important items to inspect should be accessible to the inspector without having to move furniture or stored items, so for example indoor crawlspace or attic hatches and electrical panels should be able to be accessed freely.”
 So it is important that you advise your homeowner to open any locks to doors, hatches, closets, etc.

-It is always important as the listing agent that you confirm with your seller that the home is fully ready and available for an inspection.
+It is always important that the listing agent confirm with the seller that the home is fully ready and available for an inspection.